KidMessiah/case-by-case/README.md

 ## The window itself

 Left side is the list of bonuses on that document.
 Right side is the editor for whatever you've clicked on.
-Click a bonus in the list and it opens on the right, click a different one and it swaps over, no more separate popup windows.
+Click a bonus in the list and it opens on the right, click a different one and it swaps over.
 Add Bonus and Add Group sit up top, along with Paste if you've copied a bonus from somewhere else.

 ![The workbench window with a bonus open in the editor](tutorial-images/filledineditor.png)